-Although we have a reasonably good understanding of the prevalence and disparities in various health states for adults with ASD, we face several gaps in our knowledge base, including how best to screen for and clinically assess secondary conditions and monitor progress, as well as treatment dissemination and provider training (Moss, Howlin, Savage, Bolton, & Rutter, 2015;
+Although there is a reasonably good understanding of the prevalence and disparities in various health states for adults with ASD, there are several gaps in this knowledge base, including how best to screen for and clinically assess secondary conditions and monitor progress, as well as treatment dissemination and provider training.

-White & DiCriscio, 2015).
 There have been few attempts to establish the validity of instruments commonly used to assess other psychiatric conditions in individuals with ASD.
 There has also been limited consideration of differences in how the manifestations, course, or treatment of psychiatric disorders might differ for these adults.
 Further, the majority of studies on physical health needs of adults with ASD utilize retrospective point-in-time data and lack objective health assessment measures.
 Better measurement tools and methods are necessary to understand the scope of physical and mental health needs and design appropriate services and supports.